JohnnyWalkerDigital/AILaravelChallenge/README.md

 Then run by using `php artisan serve` or [Laravel Valet](https://laravel.com/docs/10.x/valet).

-Tests can be run and code assessed with PHP Sniffer and Larastan by running:
+Note: Code can assessed with PHP Sniffer and Larastan by running the following custom command:
  - `composer check`

 (PHPStan is set to Level 9.)